November Gardening Tips and To-Dos for the Pacific Northwest Region

 Clean, Sharpen, and Store Lawn and Garden Tools

-Clean Gutters on House
+Clean Gutters on the House

 Plan for Next Year’s Garden

 I hope this gives you an idea of some gardening to-dos that need to be done here in the Pacific Northwest for the month of November.
-This is basically the last month to put your garden to bed for the winter months.
+This is the last month to put your garden to bed for the winter months.

 But the great news is you can start planning next year’s garden if you haven’t already.